The History of SEAC

 Central to the success in both the instructional and research sides of the Center is the role of the Southeast Asian collection at the UW Libraries.
 We were very fortunate to recruit Judith Henchy for the position of Southeast Asian Librarian and to retain her when she was sought for positions elsewhere.
 She has been key to the accomplishments of the center ever since she was first hired.

 Professor Laurie Sears who was selected to be head of Southeast Asian Studies in 2008, was, I believe, the longest serving director since my tenure.
 She was responsible for the UW center becoming one of the top SEA centers in the US.
 In accomplishing this she was very fortunate in having Dr. Sara Van Fleet as the associate director and Tikka Sears as outreach coordinator.
 They have now moved on, but will, I am certain be equally successful in their new avatars.
-Celia Lowe, the new director, and Rebakah Daro Minarchek, the new managing director will, I am confident, maintain the high reputation of the Southeast Asian Center at UW.
+Celia Lowe, the new director, will, I am confident, maintain the high reputation of the Southeast Asia Center at UW.

 first published online at the SEAC Blog on December 2, 2016